kkots/ggxrd_hitbox_overlay_2211/README.md

 69) The Cancels panel now shows YRC windows.
 You can disable this in Settings - General Settings - Show YRC Windows In Cancels Panel.
 70) In Combo Recipe, when showing microwalks or microdashes is disabled but showing idle time is enabled, microwalks and/or microdashes will be converted to idle time and all idle time there will be fused together and displayed as one entry of #) (Idle Xf).
 71) Added options in General Settings to prevent RISC from resetting in Training Mode when that player is not entirely idle, like for example when performing a Burst, and to prevent Burst Gauge and Tension Gauge from resetting (this is all Training Mode) when one of the players is not entirely idle (here the example would be Faint/Dizziness animation), and to prevent Training Mode's Counter Hit - Forced/Random/Forced Mortal Counter setting from taking effect on opponents that are either in Burst or Faint/Dizziness animation.
+72) Added fields to enter starting burst gauge values for P1 and P2 in General Settings.